unstoppabledomains/dev-docs/identity/quickstart/login-without-pop-up.md

 ```

 :::success Contratulations
-You now have an Login with Unstoppable single-page application without the popup feature.
+You now have an Unstoppable Login single-page application without the popup feature.
 Type `yarn start`/`npm start` to preview your example application with a local server.
 :::

 <embed src="/snippets/_login-paths-next.md" />